katenuss/ps_211/lecture17.md

 :: content ::
 - ==Homework 4== has been posted and is due **Dec.
 2.**
     - Remember, only your top 3 homework grades count.
-- ==Data Write-up== grades will be posted by the end of the day tomorrow.
+- ==Data Write-up== grades have been posted.
-    - We also directly commented on your submitted PDFs.
+    - We directly commented on your submitted PDFs.
     - Good job! 🎉
     - Please come to office hours if you have questions.
     - If you have feedback about how the assignment can be improved, please let me know.
         - Next year I will ask better questions on the pre-course survey.
 - **No class or office hours next week!**
     - Happy Thanksgiving! 🦃

 ---
 layout: section